rparmar16/SENG637-Assignment1-20/README.md

 All cases will be individually and thoroughly tested for diversified valid & invalid data.
 Results will be compared for expected outcome vs. actual outcome for all of the test cases and cases where there are issues identified will be collected & reported as defects.
 Detailed conditions, data utilized, SUT, priority and steps to reproduce the issues & bugs will be reported in the tracking tool.

+## Comparison of Exploratory and Manual Functional Testing

+To provide a comprehensive comparison between exploratory testing and manual functional testing based on the provided test suite, we will examine various aspects such as benefits, trade-offs, effectiveness, and efficiency.
+The test suite provided outlines a series of manual functional tests for an ATM system, covering a wide range of scenarios from system startup and shutdown to transactions like deposits, withdrawals, and transfers, as well as error handling and user input validation.

+**Benefits**

+**Manual Functional Testing (Based on the Test Suite):**

+- **Precision and Coverage:** The provided test suite meticulously outlines specific test cases, ensuring thorough coverage of all the system functionalities and user interactions.
+This ensures that each aspect of the system is tested under defined conditions, leading to a comprehensive evaluation of the system's behavior.
+- **Predictability:** With a predefined set of inputs and expected outputs, it offers a clear benchmark for correctness, facilitating straightforward assessment of the system's performance and behavior.
+- **Documentation:** Serves as detailed documentation for testing procedures and expected system behavior, which is useful for onboarding, training, and reference.

+**Exploratory Testing:**

+- **Flexibility:** It allows testers to adapt and explore the system dynamically, identifying issues that may not be covered by the initial test suite.
+This flexibility can uncover unexpected bugs or usability issues.
+- **Creativity and Insight:** Testers can apply their understanding and intuition about the system, potentially identifying more subtle or complex issues than what scripted testing might reveal.
+- **Efficiency in Unfamiliar Domains:** Particularly useful in early stages of development or when dealing with complex, unpredictable systems where defining a comprehensive test suite upfront is challenging.

+**Trade-offs**

+**Manual Functional Testing:**

+- **Time-Consuming:** Executing the test suite manually can be labor-intensive and time-consuming, especially as the number of test cases grows.
+- **Limited by Script:** Testers are limited to the scenarios outlined in the test suite, potentially missing out on unexpected behaviors or edge cases not considered in the test design.

+**Exploratory Testing:**

+- **Lack of Coverage Guarantees:** Without a structured test suite, some parts of the application might be under-tested, leading to gaps in coverage.
+- **Difficulty in Reproducibility:** Issues found during exploratory testing can sometimes be harder to reproduce due to the less structured nature of the testing approach.

+**Effectiveness**

+**Manual Functional Testing:**

+- Highly effective for verifying known, specific scenarios and ensuring that the application behaves as expected in those scenarios.
+- Essential for regression testing, ensuring that new changes do not break existing functionality.

+**Exploratory Testing:**

+- Highly effective in finding new, unforeseen bugs and exploring how the system behaves under less predictable scenarios.
+- Complements manual functional testing by covering aspects that are hard to anticipate and script in advance.

+**Efficiency**

+**Manual Functional Testing:**

+- Efficiency can be hampered by the repetitive nature of executing manual test cases, especially for large test suites.
+- Automation of manual tests can enhance efficiency, though the initial test suite provides a solid foundation for such automation.

+**Exploratory Testing:**

+- Can be more efficient in early stages of development or for complex systems where defining a complete test suite upfront is not feasible.
+- Allows for quick, iterative testing focused on discovery and learning about the system's behavior in real-time.

+In conclusion, both exploratory and manual functional testing offer distinct advantages and play crucial roles in a comprehensive testing strategy.
+Manual functional testing, based on a predefined test suite like the one provided, ensures thorough coverage and reliability testing for known scenarios.
+Exploratory testing, on the other hand, excels in identifying unexpected issues, leveraging tester intuition and adaptability.
+A balanced approach, integrating both methods, typically yields the best outcomes, ensuring both breadth and depth of testing.

 ## Reflection and Learning
 ### Difficulties and Challenges